Flight Nurse

 Flight Bridge ED – exam prep and continuing education

 Flight Bridge ED offers affordable and flexible online and in-person options for certified flight nurses seeking certification or continuing education.
-The required content and knowledge to pass the CFRN exam can be daunting, and this course provides an opportunity to meet the needs of candidates in the field to find success before exam results.
+The required content and knowledge to pass the CFRN exam can be daunting, and this course offers candidates in the field an opportunity to find success before the exam.

 Critical care paramedics and nurses helped fine-tune the content for the focus to be as honed in as possible.
 Some topics covered include oxygen physiology, flight physiology, neurological emergencies, and cardiac physiology, among many other critical issues.
 In addition, the course offers one year’s access to course content on a 24/7 flexible timeline.